brainlife/brainlife.github.io/_pages/team.md

             <img src="images/avatar/aman.jpg"><br>
             <a href="aman.arya524@gmail.com">Aman Arya</a><br>
             <span class="title">Software Engineer</span><br>
-            <span class="location">Amazon Inc, Seattle WA</span><br>
         </td>
         <td width="60%">
             Aman holds a B.A. in Computer Science from the University of Washington.
 He contributed multiple brainlife.io Apps integrating DIPY and brainlife.io.
 He loves coding and likes to take breaks by performing as many push-ups as he can.
+After working with the brainlife.io team Aman took a position as Software Engineer at Amazon.
         </td>
     </tr>
     </table>